Saskatchewan-Polytechnic-CET/rpi-examples/README.md

 ### 1_hello_c

 Basic compilation of C files in linux.
-Comparison between debug symbols and no debug systems.
+Comparison between debug symbols and no debug symbols.

 ### 2_hello_cpp